The relation between accretion rate and jet power in early-type galaxies with thermally unstable hot atmospheres

 Instead, the atmospheric properties seem to provide an `on/off switch' - they determine whether the atmosphere will be thermally stable or not.
 The maximal possible jet power will be primarily set by the black hole mass.
 For thermally unstable galaxies, the jet power will trace this maximal limit (Eq. \ref{eq:mbh}), while for stable atmospheres the jet power will be orders of magnitude smaller.

 Heavier dark matter haloes with more massive atmospheres will also host larger black holes (e.g. see \citealp{Bogdan2015}; \citealp{Lakhchaura2019}; \citealp{Truong2021}).
-These heavier black holes will provide more jet heating, compensating for the larger cooling luminosities of more massive systems.
-We propose that the correlation between the $P_{\text{jet}}$ and $L_{\text{cool}}$ observed over a relatively large dynamic range from galaxies to clusters of galaxies (e.g. see \citealp{Hlavacek2015}, \citealp{werner2019}) is primarily due to the underlying correlation between the black hole mass and halo mass.
+For galaxies with thermally unstable atmospheres (central cooling times shorter than 1 Gyr), heavier haloes will also have more powerful AGNs \citep{Main2017}.
+These more powerful AGNs powered by heavier black holes will provide more jet heating, compensating for the larger cooling luminosities of more massive systems.
+We propose that the correlation between the $P_{\text{jet}}$ and $L_{\text{cool}}$ observed over a relatively large dynamic range from galaxies to clusters of galaxies (e.g. see \citealp{Hlavacek2015}) is primarily due to the underlying correlation between the black hole mass and halo mass.

 \cite{Lakhchaura2019} showed that the average atmospheric gas temperature in early-type ellipticals correlates with the mass of the central black hole \citep[see also][]{Gaspari2019}.
 By comparing observations and state-of-the-art numerical simulations (Illustris TNG), \cite{Truong2021} shows that this is primarily due to an underlying correlation between the halo mass and the mass of the central supermassive black hole and jet heating will have a secondary effect.
-Our results show that more massive black holes will provide more heat to galactic atmospheres \citep[see also][]{Martin-Navarro2020}, which could also contribute to the correlation between black hole mass and the atmospheric gas temperature.
+Our results show that more massive black holes will provide more heat to galactic atmospheres \citep[see also][]{Martin-Navarro2020}, which could also contribute to the correlation between black hole mass and atmospheric gas temperature.